numq/ecommerce-backend/README.md

-# E-commerce microservices
+# E-commerce backend based on the gRPC microservices ecosystem

 > This is an overview of the project.
 Go to the submodule to see the implementation details of a specific service.

-E-commerce backend microservices

 ![Overview](./media/ecommerce-backend-overview.png)